pkg_search() starts a new search query, or shows the details of the previous query, if called without arguments.

 #>

-#> 9 visNetwork @ 2.1.2 Benoit Thieurmel, about a year ago
+#> 9 visNetwork @ 2.1.2 Benoit Thieurmel, 3 years ago

 #> --------------------